 You may have noticed numerous yellow-gold (mustard looking) dots all over your car and windows.
 With the super bloom, they are everywhere!
 These dots are difficult to get off your car and windows; they seem to appear out of nowhere and dry hard almost instantly.
 A lot of people assume it is only pollen but that’s not the case, it is so much more.

 So, what are those yellow-gold dots?
 Simply put, it’s bee poop.
-Yes, bees poop and with the 2019 super bloom upon us, you’ll find these yellow-gold dots on pretty much everything.
+Yes, bees poop and you’ll find these yellow-gold dots on pretty much everything.
 These droppings are incredibly sticky and difficult to remove, even a regular scrub can leave them perfectly intact.
 They are often round and yellow or, if on a windshield, long and yellow.
 Also, plain water is no match for bee poop.
 Bees like to keep their hives clean, so they will hold it until they have flown well away from the hive to do their business.
 Winter workers wait until the air is warm enough for a relief flight which can take many weeks.
 The good news about these yellow spots, it is a sign that all is well with your local bee colony and nature is blooming.

 Cleaning dried bug goo off your car requires a little more than just a quick car wash.
 For a job as sticky as pollen or as stubborn as splattered butterflies, our Exterior Protect Detail Service is a perfect solution for the job.
 When bug splatter is dried on your car, it’s difficult to remove.
 It is loaded with pollen and elements of honey.
 We use a Clay Bar to remove what regular washing cannot.
 It is designed to remove contaminants from the surface of your car’s paint, glass, fiberglass, and metal without damaging your car.
 Following your Exterior Protect Detail Service, we apply Meguiars Mirror Glaze Synthetic Sealant.
 The protective layer laid by the sealant will make it easier to remove bug splats in the future.
 The coating is so smooth, it allows moisture to bead and roll off the protected paint, making it easy to clean.
 It also visually eliminates fine scratches, creating a flawless finish that’s noticeably more vibrant and reflective.
 The sealant protects your car, keeping it happy and bug splatter resistant for six months.
 Clean car care not only makes your car look better but you’ll extend the life of your car’s paint.
 Visit any Sunset North Car Wash for an Exterior Protect Detail Service and protect your car from bee poop and spring bug splatter.